 - Property: background-image: none

-You can use CSS styling to adjust the entire background color of a Personio Career page to your corporate colors.
-In the sample code, the Career page is given a light blue background:
+You can use CSS to change the background color of a Personio career page to your corporate colors.

-- Class for addressing the element: .body-container, .footer, .background-image-wrapper.container-fluid
+- Class for calling up the element: .body-container, .footer, .background-image-wrapper

 - Property: background-color